tangramor/xmind-extractor-combiner/docs/Developing.md

 Reference: https://tauri.app/v1/guides/features/icons/

-I use GIMP created a png file as the new icon for this app.
+I have created a png file by GIMP as the new icon for this app.
 The file name is `xmind-extractor.png`.

 To create the icon, run the following command in the terminal: